emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 {: style=""}
 * E(F) ≈ v / 2<sup>t</sup> ,

 for all permitted invocation counts, plaintext lengths, associated data lengths, and tag lengths.
+This is how users expect MAC algorithms to behave, i.e., the behavior of an ideal MAC.
 This is how users expect MAC algorithms to behave.
 The limits specified for AES-GCM-SST and Rijndael-GCM-SST are chosen to achieve this property and are therefore more restrictive than the corresponding limits for GCM in {{RFC5116}}.

 To ensure a forgery probability of ≈ 1 / 2<sup>t</sup> for all permitted plaintext and associated data lengths [Nyberg], this document sets: